stineb/geco_website/content/publication/luo-23-newphyt/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2023-09-07T13:57:30.090157Z'
+publishDate: '2023-11-13T19:38:40.929691Z'
 publication_types:
 - '2'
-abstract: Land carbon dynamics in temperate and boreal ecosystems are sensitive to environmental change.
+abstract: Summary Land carbon dynamics in temperate and boreal ecosystems are sensitive to environmental change.
 Accurately simulating gross primary productivity (GPP) and its seasonality is key for reliable carbon cycle projections.
 However, significant biases have been found in early spring GPP simulations of northern forests, where observations often suggest a later resumption of photosynthetic activity than predicted by models.
 Here, we used eddy covariance-based GPP estimates from 39 forest sites